 Serving with Smoked Hot Dogs is classic.
 But these are also great with Cast Iron Chicken and a side of Air Fryer Cornbread.

-For another great side dish recipe try our Loaded Green Bean Casserole Recipe.
+For another easy side dish recipe, try our Loaded Green Bean Casserole Recipe.

 Yup!
-And they are delicious.
-Our recipe is for homemade baked beans but you can also just pour a couple of cans of store-bought baked beans into a pan and heat on your smoker.
+Our recipe is for homemade baked beans but you can also just pour a couple of cans of grocery store baked beans into a pan and heat on your smoker.

 What types of beans are in baked beans?